moutasemalakkad/data-driven-social-distancing/g-cloud/README.md

 ```

 - ## Consume:
 - Beam is engine agnostic and can run many different engines (Spark, Flink, DataFlow ....).
 In this run, we will be using GCP's managed serviced DataFlow as the runner.
-However, we can change the runner to Flink or Spark by changing the --runner argument to any runners that I have configured in the "Runners Folder"
+However, we can change the runner to Flink or Spark by changing the "--runner" argument to any runner that I have configured in the "Runners Folder"
 ```python
 python -m \
     Beam-flink \